-- Cooling \$\$ on.
+- Cooling ‡ on.

-- Air circulation system 🖘 on.
+- Air circulation system So on.

 - Set temperature control to coldest level.

 - Set fan speed to highest level.

-- Set air distribution control to 1/2.
+- Set air distribution control to 🕉.

 - Open all vents.

-- Cooling \$\$\$ on.
+- Cooling ‡ on.

 - Set temperature control to warmest level.

 - Set fan speed to highest level.

-- Set air distribution control to 1/2.
+- Set air distribution control to 🖼.

-- Switch on heated rear window .

 - Open side air vents as required and direct them towards the door windows.